go-modules-by-example/index/012_modvendor/README.md

 ## "Vendoring" your module download cache

-In a pre-modules world, [vendoring](https://github.com/golang/proposal/blob/master/design/25719-go15vendor.md) was a popular way of sharing your code _and its dependencies_ with others, without requiring network access beyond cloning the source code repository.
+In a pre-modules world, [vendoring](https://github.com/golang/proposal/blob/master/design/25719-go15vendor.md) was (and indeed remains) a popular way of sharing your code _and its dependencies_ with others, without requiring network access beyond cloning the source code repository.
+In the [Vendoring support guide](https://github.com/go-modules-by-example/index/blob/master/008_vendor_example/README.md) we show how to manage a `vendor` directory using `go mod vendor`.

 In a modules world, the module download cache can be used as a higher fidelity source of module dependencies.

 This example shows you how to "vendor" your module download cache alongside your source code.

+The resulting repository can be found at {{PrintOut "repo"}}.

-### Walkthrough
+### Walk-through

 Create a simple module: